-At selected SUN Community School sites, meal distribution is extended to ensure countywide availability of summer meals to children.
-At these sites, the SUN Community School Lead Agency provides activities and distributes meals to at least 50 children (ages 1-18) per day on extended summer service days, in partnership with the school district Nutrition Services and using the USDA Summer Food Service Program.
+At selected SUN Community School sites, meal distribution may be extended to ensure countywide availability of summer meals to children.
+At these sites, the SUN Community School Lead Agency provides activities and supports meal service to at least 25 children (ages 1-18) per day on extended summer service days, in partnership with the school district Nutrition Services and using the USDA Summer Food Service Program when eligible.